 One of the tell-tale signs that I’ve shifted into the autumn mindset is when I stop icing my beverages and instead drift toward hot coffee and hot tea.
 We’re pretty vigilant about keeping our heat off as long as possible, and as the thermostat dips lower and lower, my hands seem to get colder and colder.
 That poor husband of mine.
 Pretty much from September through April, the second I touch him, he jumps out of his skin thanks to my ice cold hands.
 Wrapping my hands around a warm mug is to benefit both of us.
 And, hey, it doesn’t hurt that the mug contents are totally delicious.

-This isn’t the first chai latte recipe on the blog, but this is definitely my favorite.
-The original was back early in this blog’s life (and hey, I talked about my cold hands there, too), and I wasn’t much of an experimenter.
-My sister passed the recipe along to me, and I liked it, so I posted it without tweaking.
-But two years later, I’ve been working and tweaking the recipe for a while now, and I’ve landed on a concoction I love even more than the original.
-Out is the highly processed sugar, and in is natural, flowery honey.
+This isn’t the first chai tea latte recipe on the blog.
+But I’ve been working and tweaking this recipe for awhile now, and I’ve landed on a concoction I love as much as the original.I added in natural, flowery honey.
 Also added: a decent amount of vanilla extract and freshly cracked black pepper, which sounds like a weird combo, but trust, me, it’s beautiful together.
 Sweet, a little bit spicy, and so crazy aromatic that your husband will walk in the kitchen and say, “Holy crap.
 That smells amazing.” #truestory

 I also love this recipe because the sweetness level is 100% customizable.
-In the recipe, I include a base amount of honey (1/4 cup) and that gives you a lightly sweet version—much less sweeter than the chai lattes you get at the Bux, but still treat-worthy.
+In the recipe, I include a base amount of honey (1/4 cup) and that gives you a lightly sweet version—much less sweet than the chai lattes you get at the Bux, but still treat-worthy.
 If you like a little more sweetness in your latte, just add more honey.
 In fact, if you’re serving this to a crowd, I’d say the best plan of attack is to make the recipe as written, and then have more honey on the table for folks to customize their drink as they like.